If I want to dispute legal fees do I have to do so within a certain time period?

 Yes, to ensure you have an absolute entitlement to have your bill assessed, you must usually apply within 1 month of receiving it.
 Applications made after 1 month (but within a year) are then discretionary provided the bill has not been paid.

-If it has been more than a year, or you have already paid the bill, you will have to demonstrate that there are ‘special circumstances’ eg:
+If it has been more than a year, or you have already paid the bill, challenge my solicitor will have to demonstrate that there are ‘special circumstances’ eg: